Advanced Guide

 Migrations in Cassandra

-GoFr provides support for migrations in Cassandra but does not guarantee atomicity for individual Data Manipulation Language (DML) commands.
+GoFr provides support for migrations in Cassandra but does not guarantee atomicity for individual DML commands.
 To achieve atomicity during migrations, users can leverage batch operations using the NewBatch, BatchQuery, and ExecuteBatch methods.
 These methods allow multiple queries to be executed as a single atomic operation.

 Alternatively, users can construct their batch queries using the BEGIN BATCH and APPLY BATCH statements to ensure that all the commands within the batch are executed successfully or not at all.
 This is particularly useful for complex migrations involving multiple inserts, updates, or schema changes in a single transaction-like operation.

 When using batch operations, consider using a LoggedBatch for atomicity or an UnloggedBatch for improved performance where atomicity isn't required.
-This approach provides a way to maintain data consistency during complex migrations.
+This approach helps maintain data consistency in complex migrations.

-Note: The following example assumes that user has already created the KEYSPACE in cassandra.
+Note: The following example assumes that users have already created the KEYSPACE in Cassandra.
 A KEYSPACE in Cassandra is a container for tables that defines data replication settings across the cluster.

 package migrations